Skip to main content

 Genomic healthcare uses the evolving science of genetics to help you and your doctor proactively manage your health.

-DNA tests can help diagnose diseases, or show if you're at risk of passing a condition on to your child.
-They can also show whether you're likely to develop certain health conditions, and how you'll respond to different medicines.
+DNA tests can help diagnose diseases.
+They can also show whether you’re likely to develop certain health conditions, and how you’ll respond to different medicines.

 A woman cheerfully prepares a leafy salad in a bowl, while surrounded by family of all ages in a nice modern kitchen.